Skip to main content

 Reclaiming mine sites with Coal Combustion By-Product (CCB), including ash and Cement Kiln Dust (CKD), is the primary focus of the CCB Program.
 Sites in this program are issued mining permits by the Minerals Program for CKD and Technical Services Program for CCB and the reclamation of such sites involves the placement of CCBs in designated portions of the site.
 Prior to the permit being issued all mining and reclamation applications are technically reviewed for environmental design and to ensure that the operation being proposed complies with all applicable rules and regulations protecting public health and the environment.
 Background information including, but not limited to, hydrologic, geologic, land use and soil data is analyzed in order to make certain that environmental balance protection is achieved.
 Water monitoring points are established prior to CCB placement both on and off the site at locations that will provide representative data on the environmental effects of the site.
 Such background information is a useful tool in environmental compliance monitoring throughout the life of the permit.
 Prior to a permit being issued, the operator must obtain all the required permits from other agencies with applicable jurisdiction.
 This may include, for example, a storm water discharge and an air quality permit.

-In 2010 there were nine (9) sites totaling 1,316 acres of land (1,256 acres for fly ash and 60 acres for CKD) across Oklahoma that are permitted to receive CCBs.
-One (1) of these sites was completely reclaimed and released and one (1) was partially reclaimed and released in 2010.
+In 2024 there were four (4) sites totaling 293 acres of land (183 acres for fly ash and 110 acres for CKD) across Oklahoma that are permitted to receive CCBs.

 The CCB Program involves both Fly Ash and CKD.